menu

 People Hardware

-In cloud computing, if a resource has a URL in a developer dashboard or console, it is probably a concrete resource.
+In cloud computing, a resource with a URL in a developer dashboard or console is probably a concrete resource.

 Concrete resources stand in contrast to abstract resources.
 Abstract resources are intangible and purely conceptual.
 Their very existence has an eye-of-the-beholder quality to it.
 From computing, abstract resources include things like services and domains.
 We’ll see how an abstract resource can be formed from concrete resources later in this article.